On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

-In the following sections, we study the optimality of the monotone non-decreasing and non-increasing rearrangements $\pimon$ and $\piantimon$.
-It is worth noting that by submodularity of $x,y\mapsto -xy$, these two plans have respective correlations $m_\text{min}$ and $m_\text{max}$, where
+In the following sections, we study the optimality of the monotone rearrangements $\pimon$ and $\piantimon$.
+It is worth noting that by submodularity of the map $(x,y)\mapsto -xy$, these two plans have respective covariances $m_\text{min}$ and $m_\text{max}$, where